 being the two leading products in this area.
 This is what Wireless

-backend support.
-Seamless interoperability is something wireless
+backends.
+Seamless interoperability is something that is in the

 Carriers will find it difficult to capitalize on the vertical